yoshokatana/LESS-Framework/README.markdown

 This project, forked from Joni Korpi's [Less Framework](http://lessframework.com), aims to combine his awesome work with the super-cool [LESS CSS](http://lesscss.org).
 Mostly it just make things easier for me to code, but I thought I'd stick it up on GitHub since it came out well.

-Without further ado, please allow me to present Joni Korpi's original README:

-#ORIGINAL
+*NOTE:* I'm not really using this anymore.
+Since then I've moved on to using either fluid em-based grids or hand-coded breakpoints.
+That being said, Joni's framework has informed the way I work and lay out styles to this day.

-Less Framework is a CSS grid system for designing adaptive web sites.
+> Less Framework is a CSS grid system for designing adaptive web sites.
 It contains 4 layouts and 3 sets of typography presets, all based on a single grid.
+>

-For more information, visit http://lessframework.com/
+> For more information, visit http://lessframework.com/

 ## Differences to the version at lessframework.com